mwong510ca/15Puzzle_OptimalSolver/PatternDatabase.java - details.md

 4. Now, Ready to generate the pattern.
 For each pattern set starts with the goal state, only one combo will carry the initial zero.
 Loop through all combo; if the pattern value still zero, fill with current number of moves.
 Repeat the process until all combo fill with value.
-Notes: Unlike the solver, eliminated backword moves will result in incorrect pattern values.
+Notes: Unlike the solver, eliminated backward moves will result in incorrect pattern values.
 See [sample output] of each default pattern.

 5. Save a re-useable copy.